Mike KrauseExecutive Director

 Jane PenningtonAssociate Executive Director for Student Loan Programs

-Over the years, Jane has participated actively in and conducted seminars, workshops and training sessions for TSAC, TASFAA, and SASFAA.
+Over the years, Jane has participated actively in and conducted seminars, workshops and training sessions for THEC/TSAC, TASFAA, and SASFAA.
 Jane has served in many leadership roles with these professional student loan/financial aid associations and organizations.
 She served as President of the Tennessee Association of Student Financial Aid Administrators (TASFAA) in 1995-96 and has served as Chair of many of the various committees within the association.
 Jane served on the National Council of Higher Education Resources (NCHER) Board of Directors for 2012-13, and was the 2014-15 Chair of the Unified Student Loan Policy Common Manual Governing Board.
 She still serves on the CM Governing Board.
 In April 2015, Jane was the recipient of the TASFAA Distinguished Service Award, the highest honor in TASFAA.
 Jane earned her B.A. from Belmont University and completed her graduate studies at the University of Victoria.

 Tim PhelpsAssociate Executive Director for Grant & Scholarship Programs